 Her husband’s dramatic decline in health over a period of years caused her to make the inevitable choice of focusing on his care, while returning to that pattern of painting in every precious corner of time afforded to her.
 His death in 2002 brought to an end a partnership that had provided her with enormous intellectual stimulation and happiness.

-Inevitably her art again provided a means of reflection and gradual healing, as did her return to “Whenuakura” (“precious land”), where she still lives and paints with great discipline and vigour today.
-Despite the challenges such a lifestyle brings, Daphne is still constantly exploring new ideas and techniques, forging new friendships, and maintaining a quality of life that is a testament to her courage and generosity.
+Inevitably her art again provided a means of reflection and gradual healing, as did her return to “Whenuakura” (“precious land”), where she lived and painted with great discipline and vigour until the final weeks of her life.
+Despite the challenges such a lifestyle brought, Daphne was still constantly exploring new ideas and techniques, forging new friendships, and maintaining a quality of life that is a testament to her courage and generosity.

-Daphne’s recent works, especially those from 2012 onwards, have shown a return to the themes of puzzles and implied connections that she has explored in the past.
-The pared down approach to the canvas displays the almost mathematical precision with which Daphne goes about the task of developing each work, a study in colour and balance.
+Daphne’s late works, especially those from 2012 onwards, showed a return to the themes of puzzles and implied connections that she explored in the past.
+The pared down approach to the canvas displays the almost mathematical precision with which Daphne went about the task of developing each work, a study in colour and balance.

-Sometimes soothing or joyous, sometimes startling in their choice of colour, or almost harking back to the Art Deco tones of her Napier childhood, these works demonstrate that, in her late 80’s, Daphne is producing some of her greatest work ever with great vigour and delight.
+Sometimes soothing or joyous, sometimes startling in their choice of colour, or almost harking back to the Art Deco tones of her Napier childhood, these works demonstrate that, in her late 80’s and early 90’s, Daphne was producing some of her greatest work ever with great vigour and delight.

 Her latest works from 2016 onwards in particular, also reflect not only her connection to the land, but also her deepening concern over the encroaching property developments threatening her beloved native bush.
 This is reflected in the works selected for her 2017 exhibition entitled Sacred Land Collection, which ran at Auckland’s Studio One Toi Tu Gallery in Ponsonby during April / May.